 "Restoration and expansion of the IRA is an idea that truly makes sense for all working Americans.
 It will encourage millions of Americans to save, help families plan for an uncertain future and give them a choice between writing that full check to the IRS or writing \$2,000 of it to an IRA," Bentsen said.

-"This proposal has the overwhelming bipartisan support of 78 Senators and more than 240 members of the House-Republicans and Democrats, liberals and conserv-atives.
+"This proposal has the overwhelming bipartisan support of 78 Senators and more than 240 members of the House-Republicans and Democrats, liberals and conservatives.
 We've received a lot of positive reaction from people who would be affected by the bill.
-And this hearing will provide us with further insights about how expan-sion and restruction of the IRA can below in the set of each open and once Americans" sion and restoration of the IRA can help jump start savings and ease Americans' concerns about home ownership, health care, college education and a secure retirement," Bentsen said.
+And this hearing will provide us with further insights about how expansion and restreation of the IRA can below in the sequence of the IRA can be sequenced. sion and restoration of the IRA can help jump start savings and ease Americans' concerns about home ownership, health care, college education and a secure retirement," Bentsen said.

 OPENING STATEMENT OF HON.
-LLOYD BENTSEN, A U.S. SENATOR FROM TEXAS, CHAIRMAN, SENATE FINANCE COMMITTEE
+LLOYD BENTSEN, A U.S. SENATOR FROM TEXAS, CHAIRMAN, SENATE FINANCE COMMITTEE seats, this hearing will get under way.

-The CHAIRMAN.
-If you will cease conversation and please take seats, this hearing will get under way.
+The Chairman.
+If you will cease conversation and please take